Tracey Thorn: Solo career and collaborations (1982–present)

 In 2009, Thorn collaborated with the Swedish singer-songwriter Jens Lekman for a cover of The Magnetic Fields' "Yeah!
 Oh Yeah!" for a compilation album commemorating twenty years of Merge Records, Score!
 20 Years of Merge Records: The Covers!.

 Thorn's third solo album Love and Its Opposite was released in May 2010 on Ben Watt's Strange Feeling Records in the UK, and on Merge Records in the US.
 Recorded in London and Berlin and produced by Ewan Pearson, it contained eight new songs and two cover versions, "Come on Home to Me" by Lee Hazlewood, and "You Are a Lover" by The Unbending Trees.

 Thorn's fourth solo album was a Christmas album entitled Tinsel and Lights.
 It was released in late October 2012, and included covers of songs by Carol Hall, The White Stripes, Ron Sexsmith, Randy Newman, Joni Mitchell, Sufjan Stevens, Low and Scritti Politti, plus two original songs and contributions from Green Gartside and Ben Watt.
 The original song "Joy" is featured in the 2012 film All Is Bright with Paul Giamatti and Paul Rudd.

 In 2013 Thorn wrote and recorded the original music for The Falling, the debut feature film by filmmaker Carol Morley, which premiered at the London Film Festival 2014.

+In 2013 Thorn recorded two Molly Drake tracks for a documentary The Songs of Molly Drake, broadcast on BBC Radio 4.
+Molly Drake is the mother of the singer/songwriter Nick Drake.

 A compilation album, Solo: Songs and Collaborations 1982–2015, was released in the UK on 23 October 2015.
-It features 34 tracks on two discs.
+It has 34 tracks on two discs.

 On 17 January 2018, Thorn announced the release of her album Record, which was released on 2 March.
 The album was produced by Ewan Pearson, and features contributions from Corinne Bailey Rae, Shura, Jona Ma and Stella and Jenny from Warpaint.
 Along with the announcement, Thorn released the debut single and video from the project, entitled "Queen".

 Writing

 Virago published Thorn's memoir Bedsit Disco Queen: How I Grew Up and Tried to Be a Pop Star early in 2013.
 It received widespread critical acclaim and was a Sunday Times Top Ten best-seller.

 In 2014, she began a regular column ('Off the Record') for the New Statesman.
 The column ran until spring of 2022.
+She resumed the column for some time, but it ended again in 2025.

 In 2015 Virago published her second book, Naked at the Albert Hall, about singers and singing.

 She published a third memoir in 2019: Another Planet: A Teenager in Suburbia (2019).

 2021 saw the publication of a fourth book, My Rock 'n' Roll Friend, focused on her friendship with Lindy Morrison of the Go-Betweens, and on the experiences of female musicians in the male-dominated music scene.

 Personal life

-After 28 years as a couple, Thorn and the other half of Everything But The Girl, Ben Watt, married in 2009 at Chelsea Register Office.
-They live in Hampstead, North London.
-The couple have twin girls, Jean and Alfie, born in 1998.
-They also have a son, Blake, born in 2001.
+After 28 years as a couple, Thorn and Ben Watt, the other half of Everything But The Girl, married in 2009 at Chelsea Register Office.
+They live in Hampstead, North London and have three children.